topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 | ![R05_Urea_Cycle](../08_GenesToLookFor/GeneChecks/UreaCycle/UreaCycle.R05.lfc0.png) | ![GF04_Urea_Cycle](../08_GenesToLookFor/GeneChecks/UreaCycle/UreaCycle.GF04.lfc0.png) |

 ### Pyrimidine synthesis
-**Relevance:** Upregulation of carbamoyl phosphate synthetase (as seen above) may result in increased carbamoyl phosphate, which is upstream of pyrimidine synthesis
+**Relevance**: Upregulation of carbamoyl phosphate synthetase (as seen above) may result in increased carbamoyl phosphate, which is upstream of pyrimidine synthesis
 * Is the rest of the pathway upregulated?

+Some genes modestly upregulated, particularly in GF04
+* Bifunctional dihydrofolate reductase/thymidylate synthase (Sm_t00001474-RA) downregulated,
+  implying that this is primarily for production of RNA, not DNA?

 | R05 | GF04 |
 |-----|------|
 | ![R05_PyrimidineSynth_WIP](../08_GenesToLookFor/GeneChecks/PyrimidineSynthesis/PyrimidineSynthesis.R05.lfc0.png) | ![GF04_PyrimidineSynth_WIP](../08_GenesToLookFor/GeneChecks/PyrimidineSynthesis/PyrimidineSynthesis.GF04.lfc0.png) |

+### Purine synthesis
+**Relevance**: As pyrimidine synthesis may be modestly upregulated, what about purine synthesis?